3 Days in Paris, France — Posh First Timer’s Guide

 Brunch — Angelina

 As a diehard chocolate fan and lover of all things sweet, I undoubtedly preferred the thick creamy cocoa served up at Angelina over the first hot chocolate I tasted at Café de Flore.
-My one recommendation would be to drink it quickly while it’s hot and creamy; the drink congeals a bit after it has cooled down.
+Drink it quickly while it’s hot and creamy; the drink congeals after cooling down.

 Louvre

-We began on the ground floor of the Denon wing to admire Roman antiquities and European sculptures including many marble statues and greco columns, most notably being The Dying Slave chiseled by the Italian Renaissance artist Michelangelo.
-From there we ascended up a level to halls filled with exquisite paintings from the United States, Great Britain, Spain, France, and Italy — including Miss Mona Lisa herself.
+Begin on the ground floor of the Denon wing to admire Roman antiquities and European sculptures like marble statues and greco columns, most notably The Dying Slave chiseled by Italian Renaissance artist Michelangelo.
+From there ascend up a level to halls filled with exquisite paintings from the United States and Europe — including Miss Mona Lisa herself.

 Dessert - Ladurée